 The judges for the event were HH Krishna Pal Singh, Karauli, Dr Ajit Singh, Pali and Retired Col. Surpratap singh from Punjab.

 Raghuvendra Singh Dundlod said that the event was a big success and we were glad to perform in front of the crowd of Jaipur.
 We endeavour to come back the next year with an enhanced experience and we promise to continue our efforts in achieving recognition for indigenous horses.
+Also, any dehydrated horse will be treated well prior to the race so that they can take part in the race too.

 It is to be recalled that the event was organised by Francesca Kelly and Raghuvendra Singh Dundlod of the Jaipur based Indigenous Horse Society of India.